HANGIR/rolandhangi/README.md

-# rolandhangi
+# Rolandhangi
-New developer to become
+New Developer to Become